tveleza2/StockVisualization/README.md

 ### Backend
 - The backend entry point is located at `StockBack/cmd/app.go`.
 - Core domain models are in `StockBack/internal/core/domain`.
+- Services and business logic are in `StockBack/internal/core/services`.
+- Ports/interfaces are in `StockBack/internal/core/ports`.
+- Handlers (HTTP) are in `StockBack/internal/handlers`.
+- Unit tests (with mocks) are in `StockBack/tests/core/`.

 ### Frontend
 - The main Vue app is in `StockVI/src/App.vue`.